mllite/caret2sql/README.md

 The goal of this POC is to see if this framework can be applied to R caret models, eventually by using a common JSON format with python version models (mapping R with python equivalent models).

-Some machine learning libraries (xgboost , lightGBM) already support exporting and loading models in a specific JSON foramt, which makes implementing these cases straightforward (already supported in skleartn2sql).
+Some machine learning libraries (xgboost , lightGBM) already support exporting and loading models in a specific JSON format, which makes implementing these cases straightforward (python models are already supported in sklearn2sql).

 Your feedback is welcome.